Folasade-Ojo/Analysis-on-Big-Data/README.md

 # Used Cars Business

+The used car business is highly competitive as there are ways to make a lot of money with low capital.
+Selling secondhand cars has proven to be more lucrative than selling new ones.
+According to National Automobile Dealerships Association, the average gross profit of a new car is $1,200, whereas that of a used car is $2,000.
+This line of work necessitates expertise in dealing with both people and cars.

 ## Dataset
 This project focuses on an analysis on a dataset containing classified records of used cars from various Eastern European countries spanning multiple years.
 The dataset, consisting of approximately 3.5 million rows and 16 columns, required cleaning and processing to answer some questions stakeholders interested in investing in the used car industry might want to know.